How to Move House With Cats

 Take the moving boxes and the cat carrier out

 Two weeks before the move, take all cardboard boxes and the cat carrier out.
-At first, your kitty will be wondering what those things are, but once they explore and sees there’s nothing wrong, they will calm down.
+At first, your kitty will be wondering what those things are, but once they explore and see there’s nothing wrong, they will calm down.
 This is also a good way for your feline companion to get used to the carrier if they haven’t already.

-Take the time to introduce the new things
+Take the time to introduce new things

-It’s a good idea to take some time to visit the new place with your pet before moving day and preferably after it had undergone pre-tenancy cleaning.
+It’s a good idea to take some time to visit the new place with your pet before moving day and preferably after it has undergone pre-tenancy cleaning.
 Let your cat roam and explore your new house.
 Cats love to wander around, so it’s not a bad thing to let your adorable feline get a taste, a smell, and a whisker rub of your new place.

 Book Fantastic Removals for a Quick Relocation